PdoubleU/planet_list_vue_task_06_2021/README.md

 [Let's go to live preview](https://pdoubleu.github.io/planet_list_vue_task_06_2021/)

-This application is a recruitment task.
 The main feature is to display lists of all planets available here: https://swapi.dev/api/planets.
 App has to be responsive and designed in Vue.

 ## Features